Quangdai2207/dabbles/README.md

 docker rmi -f $(docker images -aq)
 ````

+If you want to monitoring the metrics Docker Engine and each service specification, we can moving pint browse:
+> http;//localhost:3000

+This's the Grafana Dashboard UI as we can monitoring the whole system distributed works through over time.

 `.env.example` you can add your values and then remove `.example`.

 The current core-api server still dose not configuration for open scalable, so we can do just one the instance without